 My husband is convinced that there is a website called “wiki-paddy-a,” which I use to prove that my beloved homeland, Ireland, has given the world many great things.
-Like Halloween, for example,…Continue
+Like Halloween, for example, or the discovery of America.

 When someone says to me that the Irish are natural storytellers, I’m usually really pleased.
 I’m an Irish writer, and isn’t it the ultimate aim of all writers to tell a cracking story?
-The…Continue
+The writing life is full of rejection and self-doubt.
+You draw hope and confidence from…Continue

 I absolutely loved this short film by Wild Geese member and fellow County Tyrone author, Colin Broderick.